-I was born and raised in a small country town called Swanscombe, where I enjoyed playing by large willow and chestnut trees and exploring the woodland.
-The headmaster at school taught us about the Viking invasions and the settlement.
-He told us that it was the reason many of us were fair.
-I noticed many Viking symbols around me, but took them for granted.
+I was born in a prefabricated residence adjacent to Swanscombe woodland (the lowest prefab on the left) and raised within the small country town, where I enjoyed playing by large willow and chestnut trees and exploring woodland.
+The headmaster at our primary school spoke of Viking invasions and the ancient settlement that used to be there.
+Apparently it was the reason many of us had fair skin and hair.
+We were surrounded by many Viking symbols, but in those days I took it for granted.

-My father was born in Swanscombe as were the generations before him.
-I now realize through my research I originated from a fascinating place.
+My father was born in Swanscombe as were generations before him dating back to the 16th century and through research I discovered that I have originated from a place with fascinating history.

 The ancient parish of Swanscombe, whose boundaries are those of the present town council, encompasses 2142 acres, or 3.34 square miles.